RetroMotion: Retrocausal Motion Forecasting Models are Instructable: Introduction

 Recent planning algorithms for self-driving vehicles \citep{tacs2023decision, geisslinger2023ethical, bouzidi2024motion} benefit from probabilistic uncertainty estimates.
-We train our decoders to model positional uncertainty in future motion using maximum likelihood estimation.
+Therefore, we train our decoders to model positional uncertainty using maximum likelihood estimation.
 While related methods assume either normal \citep{shi2022motion, shi2024mtr++, zhang2024real} or Laplace distributions \citep{zhou2023query, zhou2023qcnext}, our decoders predict variably shaped exponential power distributions.
 Our experiments show that learned distribution shapes tend to be Laplace-like, yet outperform plain Laplace distributions in terms of forecasting accuracy.
-In addition, we further improve our results by compressing the location parameters of distributions with discrete cosine transforms.
+In addition, we reduce computational complexity by compressing the location parameters of distributions using discrete cosine transforms.

 Our main contributions are: \begin{enumerate} \item Our method connects marginal and joint motion forecasts through a retrocausal flow of information.
-This reduces the modeling burden on initial marginal forecasts and enables us to issue instructions by modifying marginal trajectories (see \Cref{fig:retromotion_is_instructable}). \item We model positional uncertainty with compressed exponential power distributions, resulting in higher forecasting accuracy than with normal or Laplace distributions (see \Cref{subsection:analyzing_reps}). \end{enumerate}
+This reduces the modeling burden on initial marginal forecasts and enables us to issue instructions by modifying marginal forecasts (see \Cref{fig:directional}). \item We model positional uncertainty with compressed exponential power distributions, resulting in higher forecasting accuracy than with normal or Laplace distributions (see \Cref{subsection:analyzing_reps}). \end{enumerate}